Intrinsic measurement errors for the speed of light in vacuum: Concluding Discussion

-{\em Acknowledgments.} We thank Kostas Kokkotas, Nils Schopohl, and Claus Zimmermann for discussions and a critical reading of the manuscript.
-The research of URF was supported by the NRF of Korea, grant No.~2014R1A2A2A01006535.
+\acknowledgments We thank Kostas Kokkotas, Nils Schopohl, Claus Zimmermann, Julien Fra\"isse, Dennis R\"atzel and Friedrich Wilhelm Hehl for discussions and a critical reading of the manuscript.
+The research of URF was supported by the NRF of Korea, grant Nos.~2014R1A2A2A01006535 and 2017R1A2A2A05001422.